Rachael-E/arran-runtime-blog-post/blog.md

 ```

 ![Image of 3D hillshade renderer over Goatfell, Arran](3DSurfaceGoatFell.png)
 *The surface of the ArcGIS Scene is now truly 3D, with the geotiff data used to create an elevation source.
-This view is looking towards the western flank of the mountain of Goatfell, Arran.
+This view is oriented east, and is looking towards the western flank of the mountain of Goatfell, Arran.
 Data Copyright Scottish Government and SEPA (2014).*

 And tada, that's it!
-In only a few lines of code, a hillshade effect is rendered quickly and easily using the open source LiDAR data, and a 3D base surface created to provide a simple, high resolution 3D digital twin of the Isle of Arran as it would appear at sunset on a November evening.
+In only a few lines of code, a hillshade effect is rendered quickly and easily using the open source LiDAR data, and a 3D base surface created to provide a simple, high resolution 3D digital twin of the Isle of Arran as it would appear at low lighting conditions from the west on a November evening.

 As when using Esri's desktop offerings, visual analysis of this data running in a native application is invaluable for desktop studies.
-With ArcGIS Runtime, you can customise this application even further and continue exploring the functionality the native APIs from Esri give you or bundle this up with your other favourite libraries.
+With ArcGIS Runtime, you can customise this application even further by  exploring the functionality that the [native APIs from Esri](https://developers.arcgis.com/documentation/mapping-apis-and-services/apis-and-sdks/#native-apis) give you or integrate it into your workflow to create powerful geospatial workflows.